-One great tool for freelancers can use for themselves personally or professionally are SWOT analyses.
+SWOT analysis is an excellent tool for freelancers, both for projects and personal growth.
 SWOT stands for strengths, weaknesses, opportunities and threats.
 It is a technique that is used in many ways – identifying a company's competitive position, helping with individual career growth, or leveraging for your clients.
 In this article we will look at SWOT analyses for businesses, but any of these templates can be applied for different use cases.

 And once you're done with your SWOT analysis, you can apply your learnings to all aspects of your work.
 For example, if creating a client contract is something you’ve struggled with in the past, use this opportunity to check out Indy’s contract tool and create, send, and sign contracts in minutes.